-12.8 stop efrac = 1.05
+12.8. stop efrac = 1.05

 The model will stop when the electron fraction, defined as the ratio of electron to total hydrogen densities, falls below the indicated value.
 This is another way to stop calculations at ionization fronts, and is useful if the hydrogen density there is not known beforehand (this occurs in constant pressure calculations, for instance).
-The argument is interpreted as the fraction itself if it is greater than zero, and the log of the fraction if it is less than or equal to zero.
+The argument is the fraction itself if it is greater than zero, and the log of the fraction if it is ≤ 0 .

-The default is an electron fraction of -10^{37} cm-3.
+The default is an electron fraction of -1037 cm-3.
 (The negative sign is not a typo.)